 The afternoon is free for you to spend at leisure.
 B

 Day 7 Memphis-Natchez

 Travel south and cross the border into Mississippi to Natchez.
 En route stop at the Delta Blues Museum.

 Stay overnight at the locally rated 4-star Hotel Vue (3Q) situated on the outskirts of the town, close to the river.
 The hotel has a restaurant and bar, outdoor pool, exercise room and free Wi-Fi.
 Each of the 91 air-conditioned rooms has a television, telephone, microwave, fridge, iron and ironing board, and hairdryer.
 B

 Day 8 Natchez-New Orleans

 Continue to New Orleans pausing en route to visit the Oak Alley Plantation.

-Enjoy an included orientation tour in New Orleans and stay three nights at the locally rated 4-star Omni Riverfront Hotel, in the New Orleans arts district, just a few blocks from the French quarter.
-The Omni Riverfront has a bistro and bar, where you can eat throughout the day, and a fitness centre.
-All 202 rooms have a television, telephone, hairdryer, iron and ironing board, tea and coffee-making facilities, a safe and Wi-Fi (extra charge).
+Enjoy an included orientation tour in New Orleans and stay three nights at the locally rated 4-star New Orleans Marriott (4Q) on the famed Canal Street.
+The hotel has a restaurant, wine bar, burger bar, outdoor heated pool and fitness centre.
+Each of the air-conditioned rooms has a television, telephone, hairdryer, iron and ironing board, coffee-maker, a safe and Wi-Fi (extra charge).
 B

 Day 9 New Orleans